kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 3. The above class name change means that the `.js #no-js-searchbox` selector can apply a `display:none` setting to the Google CSE search box currently on the page and hide it.

-4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM.
+4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM and loads it onto the page.

 5. If the page loads in a browser where JavaScript is __*disabled*__, steps 2, 3 and 4 can't happen because they need JavaScript to run.
 So the Google CSE search box won't be set to `display:none` and be completely visible, giving our end-users a search option.
 Also, since JS is disabled, the Tipue search box won't be built.